About My Photography style

 While I understand the place traditional wedding photography has in wedding photography, in fact it is almost entirely what our ancestor's family photos consist of, I do not think such a direct approach results in the natural looking images most couples look for in wedding photography.

 Typically on a wedding day, a wedding photography will photograph the couple together for the portrait session.
 A traditional wedding photography will pose each and every photograph, making sure every pinky is in place and every expression is perfect.
 Many of these images will involve the subjects smiling at the camera, in what I like to call the "Grandma shot" because older family members like these images.
+But these images often don't result in candid photographs that truly capture a person's personality and spirit.
+They have their place during the day, but the don't make up the bulk of your photographs.

 I find that mixing and matching different styles through the day creates a well rounded wedding gallery for my couples.
 Most of the moments are photojournalistic in nature and lifestyle in approach.
 I round all that out with some beautiful traditional portraits to create a deeper collection of images for your wedding day.